-There are banks that offer free Demat facilities along with savings accounts.
-Some banks (such as SBI) allow a zero-balance facility which is a great feature in case of emergency (ICICI bank maintains a minimum balance of INR.10000 for a savings account).
-There are banks (such as Punjab National Bank, Corporation Bank, and State Bank of India) that provide regular freebies, student savings accounts, and free demand drafts for paying examination fees or buying application forms.
+Some banks offer free Demat facilities along with savings accounts.
+Some banks (such as SBI) allow a zero-balance facility, a great feature in an emergency (ICICI bank maintains a minimum balance of INR.10000 for a savings account).
+Some banks (such as Punjab National Bank, Corporation Bank, and State Bank of India) provide regular freebies, student savings accounts, and free demand drafts for paying examination fees or buying application forms.

-Today banks also provide life insurance cover for privileged savings accounts holder.
-This saves your money from spending additional bucks on life insurance coverage.
+Today, banks also provide life insurance coverage for privileged savings account holders.
+This saves you money from spending additional bucks on life insurance coverage.

-This tip seems to be negligible change, and even you may wonder how can saving electricity can save money.
+This tip seems negligible change, and even you may wonder how saving electricity can save money.
 This can be better explained with the example that I learned with my neighbor.
-Our neighbour is getting a monthly electricity bill of INR.4000 with only two members in the family.
+Our neighbor is getting a monthly electricity bill of INR.4000 with only two members in the family.
 He always complains about inflating electricity bills.
-During our discussion on the inflated electricity bill, I suggested him use electricity in a responsible manner, i.e. to turn off lights, television, fans, or any device that consumes saving money electricity when not in use.
-After using this tip diligently for one month, the saving money electricity bill generated for the next cycle was INR.2100.
+During our discussion on the inflated electricity bill, I suggested he use electricity responsibly, i.e., turn off lights, television, fans, or any device that he consumes, saving money when unused.
+After diligently using this tip for one month, the electricity bill generated for the next cycle was INR 2100.
 He thanked me for the advice.

 Now, let’s make a quick calculation of the amount that is saved in the above scenario.

 Based on the above calculation, you may wonder if using electricity diligently can save a huge amount.